 You ever meet a more pathetic bunch of people than the people that are in the House of Representatives?

-Well, I think there's uh they have certain expectations.
+Well, I think they have certain expectations.

 Yeah, what are they?

-Well, they they really are.
+Well, they really are.

 I mean, it's just so bad.

-Look, I just had Dave Brad on and I had Jim Jordan on.
+Look, I just had Dave Brad on, and I had Jim Jordan on.

 These guys roll up their sleeves.